-A.3.4.2 Store at moderate temperatures and keep away from heat, sparks, open flame, and oxidizing agents.
+A5.3.4.2 Store at moderate temperatures and keep away from heat, sparks, open flame, and oxidizing agents.

-A.3.4.3 Use dry chemical, foam, or CO2 as extinguishing media.
+A5.3.4.3 Use dry chemical, foam, or CO2 as extinguishing media.

-A.3.4.4 Use safety glasses and impervious gloves when handling.
+A5.3.4.4 Use safety glasses and impervious gloves when handling.

-A.3.4.5 Use respiratory hydrocarbon vapor canisters in enclosed areas.
+A5.3.4.5 Use respiratory hydrocarbon vapor canisters in enclosed areas.

-A.3.4.6 Use only if adequate ventilation is available.
+A5.3.4.6 Use only if adequate ventilation is available.

-A.3.4.7 Avoid contact with eyes, skin, and clothing.
+A5.3.4.7 Avoid contact with eyes, skin, and clothing.

-A.3.5 New and Used Oil Samples:
+A5.3.5 New and Used Oil Samples:

-A.3.5.1 Store at moderate temperatures and keep away from extreme heat, sparks, open flame, and oxidizing agents.
+A5.3.5.1 Store at moderate temperatures and keep away from extreme heat, sparks, open flame, and oxidizing agents.

-A.3.5.2 Use dry chemical, foam, or CO2 as extinguishing media.
+A5.3.5.2 Use dry chemical, foam, or CO2 as extinguishing media.

-A.3.5.3 Use safety glasses and impervious gloves when handling.
+A5.3.5.3 Use safety glasses and impervious gloves when handling.

-A.3.5.4 Avoid contact with eyes, skin, and clothing.
+A5.3.5.4 Avoid contact with eyes, skin, and clothing.

-A.3.5.5 Used Oil Samples Only—(Warning—Health hazard.)
+A5.3.5.5 Used Oil Samples Only—(Warning—Health hazard.)
 Since used oils contain compounds that were not originally present in the new oil, follow the most stringent Material Safety Data Sheets guidelines for all components present.
 In addition to other precautions, note that continuous contact with used motor oils has caused skin cancer in laboratory mice.

-A.3.6 Organic Solvent (Penmul):
+A5.3.6 Organic Solvent (Penmul):

-A.3.6.1 Before opening the container, relieve pressure.
+A5.3.6.1 Before opening the container, relieve pressure.
 Keep the container tightly closed when not in use.

-A.3.6.2 Store at moderate temperatures and keep away from heat, sparks, open flame, and strong oxidizing agents.
+A5.3.6.2 Store at moderate temperatures and keep away from heat, sparks, open flame, and strong oxidizing agents.

-A.3.6.3 Use dry chemical, foam, or CO2 as extinguishing media.
+A5.3.6.3 Use dry chemical, foam, or CO2 as extinguishing media.

-A.3.6.4 Use safety glasses and impervious gloves when handling.
+A5.3.6.4 Use safety glasses and impervious gloves when handling.

-A.3.6.5 Use respiratory hydrocarbon vapor canister in enclosed area.
+A5.3.6.5 Use respiratory hydrocarbon vapor canister in enclosed area.

-A.3.6.6 Use only if adequate ventilation is available.
+A5.3.6.6 Use only if adequate ventilation is available.

-A.3.6.7 Avoid contact with eyes, skin, and clothing.
+A5.3.6.7 Avoid contact with eyes, skin, and clothing.

-A. CONTROL AND DATA ACQUISITION REQUIREMENTS
+A6.
+CONTROL AND DATA ACQUISITION REQUIREMENTS

-A.1 General Description:
+A6.1 General Description:

-A.1.1 The data acquisition system shall be capable of logging the operational data in digital format.
+A6.1.1 The data acquisition system shall be capable of logging the operational data in digital format.
 It is to the advantage of the laboratory that the system be capable of real time plotting of controlled parameters to help assess test validity.
 The systems shall be capable of calculating real time quality index as this will be monitored throughout the test as designated in

 A6.5